raullaasner/gadfit/INSTALL.md

 * C++ version:
   * **C++ compiler (required)**.
 GADfit is expected to work with the latest GNU C++ compiler (G++).
 One is probably present in your system so you don't need to do anything here.
   * **spdlog (required)**.
 This is a C++ logger.
 You may install it using your distribution's package manager or build it manually and point the CMake SPDLOG_PATH variable to the installation directory (see below for how CMake cache variables work).
+  * **MPI compiler library**.
+Use this instead of the serial compiler in order to exploit multiple cores.
+  * **Scalapack library (optional)**.
+Link against a Scalapack implementation to exploit multiple cores even more.

 * Fortran version:
   * **Fortran compiler (required)**.
 GADfit is expected to work with the latest GNU Fortran compiler (GFortran).
 In principle, any other F2008 compliant compiler should also work.
 On Ubuntu, GFortran, released under the GPL 3+ license, can be obtained by issuing